AI Governance & Safety February 18, 2026 · 9 min read

 The Spreadsheet Inventory: The model inventory lives in a spreadsheet maintained by one person who left six months ago.
 It contains 30% of actual models in production.
 Shadow AI is everywhere.

 Validation Theater: Models are “validated” by the same team that built them.
 SR 11-7 is explicit that validation requires independence: the validator cannot be the developer.
-Yet BCG found that only 26% of companies have developed the capabilities to move beyond proofs of concept with proper controls.
+Yet BCG reports that roughly one-quarter (~26%) of companies have moved beyond pilots to generate value at scale.

 The Compliance-Only Reflex: Governance is built purely to satisfy one regulation (usually the EU AI Act) rather than as an enterprise capability.
 When the next regulation arrives (and it will), the team starts from scratch.